richtastic/ff/src/3DR/wiki/app.md

 VALIDATE EACH STEP/ALG WITH TEST PAGES

-- matching expected location in 2 different images
+x matching expected location in 2 different images

 - matching expected transform in same image (distorted version of same image)